Armored Warfare: Player versus environment

 Player versus environment (PvE) missions are designed for a group of five players to fight against artificial intelligence (AI) controlled bots.
 Players can queue for missions individually or grouped with up to four other players in a platoon.
 Missions can be selected from several difficulty levels up to insane, where success depends on the vehicles the players bring, coordination between the team members and skill in the PvE arena.

 Global Operations

-Global operations (Global ops or Glops) is the newest gamemode, introduced in update 0.18.
+Global Operations (also Global Ops or Glops) is the newest game mode, introduced in update 0.18.
 It features expanded, specially designed maps with special features not found in the other modes.
 At its core, it is a PvP mode but when dying, players can respawn.
 This, however, makes your team's ticket counter go down.
 The main objective of this mode is to get the enemy team's tickets to 0 before yours do.
 The main way of accomplishing this is by capturing objectives which dynamically change over time on the map.
 In addition to these primary objectives, there are also secondary objectives in the form of "wildcards".
-These range from a bomber strike that a player can call in, a UAV drone to spot the enemy or even an AC-130 gunship.
+These range from a bomber strike that a player can call in, a UAV drone to spot the enemy, or even an AC-130 gunship.